Installation

 python3 -m venv ~/horton3

-# Activate the virtual environemnt.
+# Activate the virtual environment.

 source ~/horton3/bin/activate

-# Install the stable release in the venv horton3.
+# Install IOData in the venv horton3.

 pip3 install qc-iodata